AppFair/appfair.github.io/index.md

 Alternative fair-ground models are possible by simply mirroring the structure and repositories of the `appfair` organization.
 Many of the App Fair's policies are simply flags that can be set on the `fairtool validate` action that is run during the `integrate` phase.
 The bulk of the fair-ground's logic, as well as the runtime code for fair-ground integration, is in the [Fair](https://fair-ground.org/Fair) library, which you can customize to handle your own implementation's policies, restrictions, and commerce needs.

-## How is the fair-ground's catalog updated?

-The "App Fair" reference implementation has a special [catalog release tag](https://github.com/appfair/App/releases/tag/catalog).
-This tag is updated with a new `catalog.json` file after every successful `integrate-release` run.
-The `catalog.json` file is the manifest of all the current and valid apps that can be downloaded using a catalog browser.
-This manifest is generated by the `fairtool`, which uses the GitHub API to aggregate the publicly-available information from the release artifacts, fork integrations, and contributor profiles that makes up the distributed collection of available apps.
-This catalog is updated to include the `fairseal` hash for every binary artifact that it offers for download, which guarantees that the app has been independently built and verified in the trusted environment of the base fair-ground.

 ## Can I run a fair-ground on a self-hosted GitHub runner?